taazarel/Voheim/story/pcNotesH.md

 The members stressed the dangers of damaging the soul.
 Moreover that the party might face curated tests for worthiness.
 To top it all of a [shadow-organization](Oudul.md) might be trying to stop the skyrates and their rival group by force.
 The rivals, oficially called [[Mato Exim]] is lead by [the purple tiefling Lavender](Iouvaung Virhárhei.md).
 Every skyrate was flooded with applause on their way to [[World's End]].

+Session 8.
+The starting date was the 1st of Quczhat.